calmm-js/partial.lenses/README.md

 // 3
 ```

+Note that elements are ordered according to the `>` operator.

 ##### <a id="L-maximumBy"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses/#L-maximumBy) [`L.maximumBy((maybeValue, index) => maybeKey, traversal, maybeData) ~> maybeValue`](#L-maximumBy "L.maximumBy: Ord k => ((Maybe a, Index) -> Maybe k) -> PTraversal s a -> Maybe s -> Maybe a")

-`L.maximumBy` computes a maximum, according to the `>` operator, of the elements
+`L.maximumBy` computes a maximum of the elements targeted by the traversal based
-targeted by the traversal based on the optional keys returned by the given
+on the optional keys returned by the given function.
+Elements for which the
-function.
-Elements for which the returned key is `undefined` are skipped.
+returned key is `undefined` are skipped.

 For example: